Sentosa: 1945–1972

 After the Japanese surrender in 1945 and the return of Singapore to British rule, the island became the base of the locally enlisted First Singapore Regiment of the Royal Artillery (1st SRRA) in 1947.
 Other locally enlisted men from Singapore were sent to the island for basic military training before being sent to other units of the British Army in Singapore.
 Ten years later, the 1st SRRA was disbanded and its guns dismantled.
 The coast artillery was replaced with Gurkha infantry units, first the 2/7th Duke of Edinburgh's own Gurkha Rifles and later the 2/10th Princess Mary's own Gurkha Rifles.
 Fort Siloso and Mount Imbiah became a religious retreat and a Protestant church house respectively.
 Fort Connaught was left in ruins.
 Fort Serapong became a secure communications and listening station.

 In the early 1960s, during the Indonesian Confrontation, the 2/10th occupied the island.
 Even though Indonesia was in close proximity there were few amateurish attempts of direct action by the Indonesians against Singapore.
 The Gurkha battalion rotated on a six monthly basis to Borneo where most military action during the Confrontation took place.
 A significant parade took place on the island during the Confrontation to announce the award of the Victoria Cross to Rambahadur Limbu for an action in Borneo.
 With the end of the Confrontation in 1966 and the withdrawal of the Gurkha battalion from the island, the British handed over Sentosa to the Singapore Armed Forces of the newly independent Government of Singapore in 1967.
 In 1967, Pulau Belakang Mati became the base for the Singapore Naval Volunteer Force, which relocated there from its old base at Telok Ayer Basin.
 The School of Maritime Training was also set up there, as was the first Naval Medical Centre.
 It became part of the Republic of Singapore Navy.
 Also in 1967, Pulau Belakang Mati became the military base for the School of Field Engineers, which relocated there from Pasir Leba Camp.
 The Field Engineer School trained the 1st Batch of Combat Engineer Commanders who in turn trained the 1st batch of Full Time National Servicemen who were enlisted in 1968.
 The 1st operational Combat Engineer Battalion was also raised here.
 The Engineer Headquarters (EHQ) was established here 1970 before moving to Gillman Camp in 1971.

 By 1967, the Singapore government had reached an agreement with Esso to build an oil refinery on the island with the intent to eventually turn the island into a petrochemical complex.
 However, the then-chief of the Urban Renewal Unit (the forerunner of the Urban Redevelopment Authority), Alan Choe, wanted to somehow preserve the greenery of the island.
-With the support of Dr Albert Winsemius, he managed to convince then-Finance Minister Goh Keng Swee and then-Prime Minister Goh Chok Tong to turn the island into a tourism destination, and shift the planned Esso refinery to Jurong Island instead.
+With the support of Dr Albert Winsemius, he managed to convince then-Finance Minister Goh Keng Swee to turn the island into a tourism destination, and shift the planned Esso refinery to Jurong Island instead.